 The personal income tax system in Vietnam can be challenging sometimes.
-Like most jurisdictions around the world, Vietnamese tax system imposes special regulations on expatriates.
-The complex personal tax system for expatriates involves special tax rate, calculations and procedures.
-These calculations and procedures can be much more difficult for you to comprehend if you do not have the specialised knowledge.
+Like most jurisdictions around the world, the Vietnamese tax system imposes special regulations on expatriates living and working in the country.
+As Vietnam’s economy has witnessed exponential growth over the last decade, the

 Sources of income that are subject to personal income tax in Vietnam include salary and wages, capital investments, capital transfer, franchising income, inheritance, etc.

-If an expat does not meet any of the mentioned conditions, he or she will be regarded as a non-tax resident in Vietnam.
+If an ex-pat does not meet any of the mentioned conditions, he or she will be regarded as a non-tax resident in Vietnam.